Service-Learning

 ANTH 216: Cultures of Migration (3)

 Using theoretical, ethnographic, and autobiographical literature from different world regions, we will explore three central questions: 1) How do people make the decision to move?
-2) How do political political policies structure the life chances of im/migrants in the "global north"?
+2) How do political policies structure the life chances of im/migrants in the "global north"?
 3) How do im/migrants transform their own life situations and communities?

 Outcomes: Students will understand: an anthropological approach to the study of migration; leading theories of migration; contemporary migration patterns; im/migrant labor; factors that shape the formation of im/migrant communities.